 It has been shown that in the facet joints that cause problems, the pain nerves are activated.
 The activation of these nerves causes pain and the release of substances involved in neurogenic inflammation.

-So, this medical procedure involves injecting a product, usually a steroidal anti-inflammatory drug-derived from cortisone-and/or an anesthetic in the facet joint.
+So, this medical procedure involves injecting a product, usually a steroidal anti-inflammatory drug-derived from cortisone-and/or an anaesthetic in the facet joint.